 Madueke: Nigeria prospect’s brace powers PSV past 10-man Ajax in Dutch Super Cup

-Noni Madueke was the hero as his brace powered PSV to a 4-0 defeat of Ajax in Saturday’s Dutch Super Cup fixture.
+Noni Madueke netted a brace as PSV defeated Ajax 4-0 in Saturday’s Dutch Super Cup fixture.

-The 19-year-old who is eligible to represent Nigeria at the international level beat goalkeeper Remko Pasveer twice in the first 45 minutes as the Farmers strolled past Erik ten Hag’s men who were reduced to ten men.
+The 19-year-old who is eligible to represent Nigeria at the international level beat goalkeeper Remko Pasveer twice in the first 45 minutes as the Farmers strolled past Erik ten Hag’s men who had a player sent off.

-The tournament is a one-off match between the Eredivisie winners and champions of the KNVB Cup.
+Defending champions Ajax came into the encounter on the back of a splendid form that saw them play 17 matches in all competitions without losing.

 Editors' Picks